ArrigoCoen/How-to-use-wolframscript/README.md

 # How to use Wolframscript (with R)

 Wolframscript is a tool to run Mathematica through the terminal.
 In this repo I will present how I use R to generate automatically `.wls` files to run Mathematica using Wolframscript in a remote cluster or in the Terminal.
 The R function could are in the file `Function.R` of this repository.
-The file `Script.Rmd` contains also an step-by-step R Markdown of this repository.
+The file `Script.Rmd` contains also a step-by-step R Markdown of this repository.

 For purpose of exemplify, let us assume that we want to run the code: